Animal Health

 Animal Health was a UK government executive agency primarily responsible for ensuring that farmed animals in Great Britain were healthy, disease-free and well looked after.

-One of its key roles was to implement government policies aimed at preventing - or managing - outbreaks of serious animal diseases, and in doing so support the farming industry, protect the welfare of farmed animals and safeguard public health from animal borne disease.
+One of its key roles was to implement government policies aimed at preventing or managing outbreaks of serious animal diseases.
+In doing so, it supported the farming industry, protected the welfare of farmed animals and safeguarded public health from animal-borne diseases.

-In England and Wales it also worked to protect public health by ensuring that dairy hygiene and egg production standards were met.
+In England and Wales, it also worked to protect public health by ensuring that dairy hygiene and egg production standards were met.

-It also regulated the trade in endangered species through CITES.
+It regulated the trade in endangered species through CITES.

-Previously Animal Health was known as State Veterinary Service.
+Previously, Animal Health was also known as State Veterinary Service.

 The Scottish arm of the organisation was a member of SEARS (Scotland's Environmental and Rural Services).

-On 1 April 2011 it merged with the Veterinary Laboratories Agency to form the Animal Health and Veterinary Laboratories Agency.
+On 1 April 2011, it merged with the Veterinary Laboratories Agency to form the Animal Health and Veterinary Laboratories Agency.